awsdocs/amazon-redshift-developer-guide/doc_source/REGEXP_INSTR.md

-# REGEXP\_INSTR Function<a name="REGEXP_INSTR"></a>
+# REGEXP\_INSTR function<a name="REGEXP_INSTR"></a>

 Searches a string for a regular expression pattern and returns an integer that indicates the beginning position or ending position of the matched substring\.
 If no match is found, then the function returns 0\.
 REGEXP\_INSTR is similar to the [POSITION](r_POSITION.md) function, but lets you search a string for a regular expression pattern\.
-For more information about regular expressions, see [POSIX Operators](pattern-matching-conditions-posix.md)\.
+For more information about regular expressions, see [POSIX operators](pattern-matching-conditions-posix.md)\.

 ## Syntax<a name="REGEXP_INSTR-synopsis"></a>